nathhenry3/HALO/docs/README.md

 simulate the healthy limits of behaviors that have opponent process dynamics.

-The HALO paradigm combines the concepts of allostasis, hormesis, opponent processes, and prospect theory.
+The updated HALO paradigm combines the concepts of allostasis, hormesis, opponent processes, and utility theory.
 For more information, refer to the [paper by Henry et al.](https://arxiv.org/abs/2402.07462)

 ## Installation